duncanthrax/scream/README.md

 To satisfy your audiophile feelings, or to reduce unnecessary resampling, you might want to set a higher sampling rate and/or sampling width.
 You can do that on the driver "Advanced" property page, as shown below. *Warning:* using high sampling freqs with 24/32 bits width in combination with multichannel can lead to high bit rates on the network.
-We recommend to stick to 48kHz/16 bits for 5.1 or higher channel modes.
+We recommend to stick to 48kHz/16 bits for 5.1 or higher channel modes, or 44.1kHz/16 if you are going to listen to music from CDs.

 <img src="doc/sampling-rate.png" alt="Bring up the Speakers Properties window and go to the Advanced tab to set the sample rate."> width="700"/>